This submission is currently being researched & evaluated!

 Search Experience

 Google has implemented special features[7] to make searching easier over the years, making things like weather, stock quotes, movie times, definitions, and flight tracking available within the search results so users do not have to click through to another page to see them.
-They make searching faster with the addition of Google Instant, which delivers instant results while you type instead of the usual type then click.
-It also speeds up search times by 2-5 seconds.
+In July 2001, Google launched its Image Search feature that offers access to 250 million images on the web.
+In September 2010, Google Instant was launched, which delivers instant results while you type in the keyword and thus speeds up search times by 2-5 seconds.

-Though initially just a search engine site, Google has expanded to include other products[8] such as a document creating and sharing system, e-mail, full text book search, maps, a scholarly paper depository, a translation service, and their own web browser, Google Chrome.[9]
-The browser has had enormous success in its own sector, surpassing competitor Mozilla Firefox as the number 2 most used web browser in December of 2011.[10]
-In June 2011, they also released a social networking service, Google+.[11]
+Though initially just a search engine site, Google has expanded to include other products[9] such as a document creating and sharing platform (Google Doc), e-mail (Gmail), full text book search (Google Books), maps (Google Earth), a scholarly paper depository (Google Scholar), a translation service (Google Translation), and their own web browser (Google Chrome).[10]

 In 2006, Google announced that it would be purchasing the popular video sharing site YouTube for $1.65 billion in a stock-for stock transaction.[12]
 Although YouTube still operates independently of Google, it is now part of Google’s services and is able to be used by anyone with a Google account.